 - Use tiny chocolate chip cookie dough bites as topping for cupcakes or decorated cakes.

-- Stir it into homemade ice cream, or sprinkle on top of a bowl of store-bought ice cream, to make your own Cookie Dough Ice Cream!
+- Stir it into homemade ice cream, or sprinkle it on top of a bowl of store-bought ice cream, to make your own Cookie Dough Ice Cream!

 - Blend with ice cream and milk for a Cookie Dough Milkshake.